dimaskiddo/TaiMu/README.md

 Task Subject | YYYY-MM-DD | HH:MM | Minutes
 Another Task | YYYY-MM-DD | HH:MM | Minutes
 ```
+- File should be in Unix format or using "LF" instead of "CRLF"
 - First line: The ID of the user story where tasks will be created
 - Following lines: Task data with fields separated by  `|`  character:
   - Task subject